irena-flextool/flextool/docs/install_toolbox.md

         - init.sqlite
         - input_data_template.sqlite
         - how to example databases
 - If the git complains about merge conflicts, it is probably due to you modifying the template files.
 Use `git restore .`  and `git pull `.
 This will restore ALL the files downloaded from the repository to their original states.
-Then repeat the update_flextool
+Then repeat `python update_flextool.py`

 - One can also migrate other input databases to the new version by calling:
     - `python migrate_database.py *absolute_path_to_database*` or